highslater/Intermediate_Meteor/intermediate/.Dev_Log/dev_log.md

 ###<a id="Tutorial_23"></a>Tutorial #23 - Deleting Recipes and Session Helpers:
 Published on Dec 9, 2015
 In this Intermediate Meteor video tutorial,
-we add the delete feature and hide the edit form with a session toggle using handlebars helpers
+we add the delete feature and hide the edit form with a session toggle using handlebars helpers.
+For others like me that was wondering how exactly "this" behaves inside arrow functions at 02:00
+here there is a good explanation about why => arrow functions do not bind a this, arguments,
+super (ES6), or new.target (ES6) http://blog.getify.com/arrow-this/﻿